 Looking at those families, the strong point in their lives is their spirituality, and their stability as a family, and all their strengths: their commitment, respect, and discipline.
 They somehow were able to incorporate that into their family life, as they were going along.
-All their kids are following suit” (Interview).
+All their kids are following suit” (Clark Nov.
+2010).
 Her nephew’s family members are all Latter Day Saints (LDS), and her cousin and her uncle were strong members.
-Elsie grew up a reformed LDS but watched her uncle take his ten kids to church every Sunday, saw the strength of their family, and thought, “There must be something in that religion” (Interview).
+Elsie grew up a reformed LDS but watched her uncle take his ten kids to church every Sunday, saw the strength of their family, and thought, “There must be something in that religion” (Clark).
 Click here to listen to Elsie describe her search before joining the LDS church.

 I went through Sweat Lodge, and Native American Church, and Presbyterian Church, and now I’m with LDS church.
 I was baptized in 1984.
 That’s where I plan on staying because of the ethics.
 I guess if I had all of that when I was younger, and was more focused and directed, I would be further than I am today.
 But, all I can say is that God put us here for a reason, and mine must be this.
 I don’t have strong financial support, I don’t have retirement, and I don’t have as much life insurance as I’d like to have, but I have my health . . .
 One thing I don’t do is give up.
 I guess I learned resilience, and I don’t know how I did that either.
 It’s just like being on an island with the stormy waters and the alligators and all that ready to get at you, but you still make it.
-(Interview)
+(Clark)

 Alcohol and Diabetes

 Elsie talked about what a big problem alcohol and diabetes are on the reservation, how they are a problem across the country, but more so with native people.
 She wondered if it is related to their diet: